DUI Guide: Plea Bargain

 Simply put, if you are willing to accept the possibility of losing your case and facing maximum penalties, there is no plea bargain that the prosecution could offer that will satisfy your needs.
 Carefully assess your options and make the decision that feels right to you.
 Just make sure that you are fully aware of your options and are being counseled by someone who is in the best position to explain your options to you.

-California DUI Jury Trial
+Orange County DUI Jury Trial

 If you have decided to accept a plea bargain, you should be fully aware of the punishments you will face and your DUI proceedings are now over.
 If you decide to fight your charges and pursue a trial, your case is just getting started.